563750789/uav-manager/README.md

 # uav-manager
-This project is a UAV management system, you can upload the signal file(txt), then will parse the signals and you can find signal msg by id.
+This maven project is a UAV management system, you can upload the signal file(txt), then will parse the signals and you can find signal msg by id.

 ## How to run ?
 - 1.Import project into eclipse or intellji.